espressif/vscode-esp-idf-extension/docs/WSL.md

 This extension was tested in Windows 10 Build 19041 with the Microsoft's Ubuntu 20.04 distribution for WSL 2.

 Currently in WSL 2, there is no access to serial ports.
-Calling `powershell.exe` from distribution's shell we obtain serial ports and perform flash and monitor tasks when `WSL_DISTRO_NAME` environment variable is defined.
+Calling `powershell.exe` from distribution's shell we obtain serial ports and perform flash and monitor tasks when `WSL_DISTRO_NAME` environment variable is defined and `idf.wslEnable` is true.

 ## WSL 2 extension setup